-Scan multiple photos then split, crop and straighten them automatically
+Scan multiple photos at once and crop them automatically

 Error during scanIf an error is raised before the scanning progress bar disappears, please try to select another scanner interface, if available.
 Most systems are able to scan through 2 protocols.
 One is called WIA, the other is TWAIN.
 AutoSplitter supports both scanning interfaces, but unfortunately on some systems only one of them is reliable.
 If both interfaces are available on your system, you will see your device listed twice under 2 similar names.
 Try both devices.